drewstangerr/pingpong/README.md

 ## Description

-_{This web application takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:_
+_This web application takes a number from a user and returns a range of numbers from 1 to the chosen number with the following exceptions:_

 ## Specs
 | Behavior        | Input           | Outcome  |